A person typing on a laptop, with a notebook and coffee mug on the desk beside them.

 Navigating the Challenges of Finding Counselling in Melbourne

-Naturally, you turn to your trusted old friend, Mr google and type “counselling in Melbourne”.
-However, we point out why this search term is not ideal and suggest other ways of searching the internet for help.
+Many people begin their search for mental health support online and type “counselling in Melbourne”.
+However, we explain why this search term may not be ideal and suggest other ways of searching for support.

-• First, the term “counsellor” can be used in a general way to describe anyone that provides support via talking, including psychologists, psychiatrists, social workers and qualified counsellors.
+• First, the term “counsellor” can be used in a general way to describe anyone who provides support through talking, including psychologists, psychiatrists, social workers and qualified counsellors.
 Therefore, the term “counsellor” does not give much information about the type of qualifications the individual has undergone.

-• A qualified counsellor has undergone at least a bachelor in counselling or graduate diploma.
+• A qualified counsellor has completed at least a bachelor’s degree in counselling or a graduate diploma.
 Their study focuses on the delivery of professional guidance in resolving psychological problems.
 Counsellors usually engage clients short-term to address a specific problem.

 • A psychologist, social worker and psychiatrist may refer to themselves as “counsellors”, but they have usually undergone postgraduate level study.

-• To become a psychologist or social worker in Australia you need to complete a 6 year (minimum) sequence of study, which entails: a 4 year undergraduate degree, followed by at least 2 years of study and/or training focused on professional practice.
+• To become a psychologist or social worker in Australia, you need to complete a minimum of 6 years of study, which entails a 4 year undergraduate degree followed by at least 2 years of study and/or training focused on professional practice.

 • Postgraduate psychology degrees focus on the mind, assessment and treatment of mental health.
 Psychologists are experts in human emotions, behaviour and mental processes.